abrasive/shairport/README.md

 `$ ./configure --with-alsa --with-avahi`

 `$ make`

-Note that `shairport` is not installed automatically, so where it says `shairport` below, you might have to enter its path name, e.g. if you are still in the shairport directory:

-`$ ./shairport -v` will execute the just-compiled shairport in the slightly verbose mode.
+If you run `$sudo make install`, `shairport` will be installed along with an initscript which will automatically launch it at startup.
+The settings used are the most basic defaults, so you will want to edit the file `/etc/init.d/shairport` to give the service a name, use a different card, use the hardware mixer and volume control, etc.

 Running Shairport 2.0
 ---------------------